alexmanrique/blog/_posts/2026-02-19-migrating-to-java17-and-spring-boot-335-using-claude-code-and-cursor.md

 For this migration, I used **Claude Code** (with Claude Pro subscription) and **Cursor** as my AI coding assistants.
 These tools made the migration significantly more efficient:

 **Note:** Claude Pro provides access to more advanced models with better code understanding and generation capabilities, which proved particularly valuable for this complex migration task.

+**Switching tools mid-migration:**

+An interesting aspect of this migration was that I started with **Claude Code (Claude Pro)** but halfway through the migration, I hit the rate limits of Claude Pro.
+Rather than waiting or reducing my pace, I seamlessly transitioned to **Cursor with the Composer model** to continue the work.

+This transition proved to be smooth and effective:
+- The migration plan created in Claude Code's plan mode provided a clear roadmap that I could follow in Cursor
+- Cursor's Composer model was equally capable of handling the refactoring tasks, dependency updates, and test migrations
+- The comprehensive test suite I had built earlier ensured that I could verify everything worked correctly regardless of which tool I was using
+- I was able to complete the entire migration successfully, demonstrating that both tools are excellent choices for complex migration tasks

+This experience highlighted the importance of having a well-structured plan and comprehensive tests - they made the transition between tools seamless and ensured continuity in the migration process.

 ### 1. Plan mode for structured approach